MWATelescope/MWAEoR-Pipeline/README.md

   end
 ```

 [Hyperdrive](github.com/mwaTelescope/mwa_hyperdrive) is used to generate one or more direction independent calibration solutions using the model file and several calibration parameter sets defined in the nextflow config.
-The statistical properties of the calibration solutions are analysed with the [cal qa](https://github.com/Chuneeta/mwa_qa/blob/main/scripts/run_calqa.py).
+The statistical properties of the calibration solutions are analysed with [`calQA`](https://github.com/Chuneeta/mwa_qa/blob/main/scripts/run_calqa.py).
 If the variance of an observation's calibration solutions is too high, then the observation is rejected.

 ### Calibrated Visibility Analysis